conduktor/conduktor-docs/docs/gateway/demos/demos.md

 ## Operations

 - [Cluster switching/Failover](./ops/cluster-switching): Transparent failover for your applications
-- [Merge Clusters](./ops/merge-cluster): Merge multiple Kafka clusters into a single logical one
 - [Multi-tenancy](./ops/multi-tenancy): Build multi-tenancy infrastructure with Kafka
 - [Topic Concentration](./ops/topic-concentration): Concentrate multiple topics into a single one for cost savings
 - [Header injection](./ops/header-injection): Inject headers into your Kafka messages for lineage or chargeback support